A Guide for Looking After Old Pets

 Clinical Laboratory Tests

-For example, it may help find diabetes, renal illness, or an imbalance in the thyroid gland at an early stage.
+For example, it may help detect diabetes, renal diseases, or thyroid imbalance at an early stage.

 Early detection of illnesses associated with ageing

-Arthritis, cardiovascular disease, and cancer screenings are all part of this.
-You may greatly enhance your pet’s quality of life by detecting health issues early.
+Arthritis, cardiovascular disease, and cancer screenings are all included.
+You may significantly enhance your pet’s quality of life by detecting health issues early.

 3. Preserving Flexibility